 If one calendar month elapses and you haven’t paid the judgment debt, the unpaid CCJ will stay on your credit file for 6 years and will be removed once the 6-year time frame has elapsed.
 If you settle the debt after one calendar month but within the remainder of the 6-year time period, the CCJ will be marked as ‘satisfied’ – but it will still show on your credit file.
 In order to get a paid CCJ marked as satisfied, you would need to provide evidence of payment to the court and you can also apply to the court for a Certificate of Satisfaction.

-What if I don’t pay the CCJ at all?
+What happens if I don't pay a CCJ?

 If you don’t pay the CCJ debt and you ignore it, it’s open to the creditor to take enforcement action against you and furthermore, they are at liberty to do so as soon as the date specified for payment on the CCJ court order document has elapsed.
 Usually, a judgment debt has to be paid within a calendar month of the date of judgment (as touched upon above), unless the court has ordered that the debt should be paid via instalments – in which case enforcement action can technically begin once any instalments are missed.